CUSTOMER STORY

 Initially, Scribner documented his journey of converting a school bus into a livable, accessible space on social media.
 After meeting Mandiola, they combined their passions — his love of filmmaking and her love of art and graphic design — into a joint platform, sharing their experiences as a couple navigating disability and caregiving.

-Challenges with Their First Accessible Vehicle
+Challenges With Their First Accessible Vehicle

 Like any couple, the pair went on multiple dates early in their relationship.
 While they had an accessible vehicle — a rear-entry Dodge Grand Caravan with a manual ramp — the vehicle did not adequately meet their needs.

-Mandiola highlighted the challenges she faced as a caregiver — a rear entry vehicle meant Scribner could not drive, as the vehicle’s front seats were not removable, and the manual ramp and wheelchair securement process was cumbersome.
-“I had to manually strap [Sam and his wheelchair] in.
+“I had to manually strap Sam and his wheelchair in.
 The ramp handle was broken.
-There wasn‘t a button [for the ramp to] automatically come out.
+There wasn’t a button for the ramp to automatically come out.
 You had to lift this heavy metal, unfold it, lower it to the ground, push Sam in because he was in a manual wheelchair at the time.
 Plus, I had to drive.
-It took a lot of effort as the caregiver to do everything”, Mandiola said.
+It took a lot of effort as the caregiver to do everything,” Mandiola said.

 Choosing a BraunAbility Wheelchair Van

-Once Scribner began learning to drive, he chose a BraunAbility vehicle.
 “I was working with vocational rehab to get into a vehicle I could drive.
 I landed on BraunAbility adaptations because it gave me the most freedom.
-Having the BraunAbility van, especially after having something that wasn't quite so tailored to my situation, was the biggest breath of fresh air”, he said.
+Having the BraunAbility van, especially after having something that wasn't quite so tailored to my situation, was the biggest breath of fresh air,” he said.

-Mandiola described how the vehicle has provided not only mobility but also peace of mind.
-With an automatic ramp and wheelchair securement system, Scribner can get in and out of the vehicle and drive independently.
-His fiancée, who enjoys being able to trade off driving responsibilities from time to time, said, “When Sam first got his Pacifica, I was like a passenger princess.
-I'm so spoiled now.
-I don't need to do anything.”
-She continued saying, “The van has been a huge balancing element of our relationship because I'm his full-time caregiver and we're first-time homeowners.
+She said, “The van has been a huge balancing element of our relationship because I'm his full-time caregiver and we're first-time homeowners.
 Now that Sam drives, he can go pick up groceries.
 It’s a huge help.
-It hugely increases [Sam’s] independence and gives us balance.”
+It hugely increases Sam’s independence and gives us balance.”

 The van has performed amazingly.
 Everything is built well, and I would suggest anyone take advantage of BraunAbility’s extensive research and history in making these vehicles.